elixirscript/elixirscript/GettingStarted.md

     ```bash
     $ elixirscript ":atom" -ex
-    Kernel.SpecialForms.atom('atom')
+    Symbol.for('atom')
     ```

-    The elixirscript escript changed the elixir code, `:atom` into the JavaScript code `Kernel.SpecialForms.atom('atom')`.
+    The elixirscript escript changed the elixir code, `:atom` into the JavaScript code `Symbol.for('atom')`.
 The `-ex` parameter lets the script know that the input is an Elixir code string instead of a file.

     What if we wanted to give it a file?
 You would simply do the following:

     ```bash
     $ elixirscript "example.exjs"
-    Kernel.SpecialForms.atom('atom')
+    Symbol.for('atom')
     ```

     What you will have noticed by now is that it has output everything we've done so far to the terminal.
 What about if we want to place the output to a path?
 The next example takes a file as input and outputs the result in another directory.